Words by - Jatin Chibber

 The new 2020 Royal Enfield Himalayan is offered in three different trim levels - Standard, Sleet & Gravel Grey and Dual Tone.
 The only difference between these three trims is the colour schemes they come with.
 The standard variant is priced at INR 1.91 lakh (ex-showroom, Delhi), the Sleet & Gravel Grey variant costs INR 1.94 lakh (ex-showroom, Delhi) and the top-spec Dual-Tone version carries a price tag of INR 1.95 lakh (ex-showroom, Delhi).

-The 2020 RE Himalayan looks good, comes loaded with convenience features like switchable ABS, digital compass and a hazard light switch; it is also powered by a grunty motor which has been revised to be a more refined and environmental-friendly unit.
+The Royal Enfield Himalayan Bs6 looks good, comes loaded with convenience features like switchable ABS, digital compass and a hazard light switch; it is also powered by a grunty motor which has been revised to be a more refined and environmental-friendly unit.
 Overall, the 2020 Royal Enfield Himalayan is a good pick for those who are planning to explore India on two wheels and head back to office straight after without any alterations to their mode of transport.
 All of it with pocket-friendly prices and a vast expanse of after-sales service centres as bonuses.